norhther/backtrackingSudokuSolver/README.md

-# backtrackingSudokuSolver
+# Sudoku solver
-Implementation of a sudoku solver in modern cpp
+Easy implementation of a sudoku solver in modern cpp